Adam and Eve: Islam

-In al-Qummi's tafsir on the Garden of Eden, such place was not entirely earthly.
+In al-Qummi's tafsir on the Garden of Eden, such a place was not entirely earthly.
 According to the Qurʼān, both Adam and Eve ate the forbidden fruit in a Heavenly Eden.
 As a result, they were both sent down to Earth as God's representatives.
 Each person was sent to a mountain peak: Adam on al-Safa, and Eve on al-Marwah.
-In this Islamic tradition, Adam wept 40 days until he repented, after which God sent down the Black Stone, teaching him the Hajj.
+In this Islamic tradition, Adam wept for 40 days until he repented, after which God sent down the Black Stone, teaching him the Hajj.
 According to a prophetic hadith, Adam and Eve reunited in the plain of ʻArafat, near Mecca.
-They had two sons together, Qabil and Habil.
-There is also a legend of a younger son, named Rocail, who created a palace and sepulcher containing autonomous statues that lived out the lives of men so realistically they were mistaken for having souls.
+They had multiple children, particularly, Qabil and Habil.
+There is also a legend of a younger son, named Rocail, who created a palace and sepulchre containing autonomous statues that lived out the lives of men so realistically they were mistaken for having souls.

 The concept of "original sin" does not exist in Islam because, according to Islam, Adam and Eve were forgiven by God.
 When God orders the angels to bow to Adam, Iblīs questioned, "Why should I bow to man?
 I am made of pure fire and he is made of soil."
 The liberal movements within Islam have viewed God's commanding the angels to bow before Adam as an exaltation of humanity, and as a means of supporting human rights; others view it as an act of showing Adam that the biggest enemy of humans on earth will be their ego.

 In Swahili literature, Eve ate from the forbidden tree, thus causing her expulsion, after being tempted by Iblis.
-Thereupon, Adam heroically eats from the forbidden fruit in order to follow Eve and protect her on earth.
+Thereupon, Adam heroically eats the forbidden fruit in order to follow Eve and protect her on earth.